cirosantilli/networking-cheat/tcp.md

 TODO: understand precisely the `FIN` and `CLOSING` states.

+Only certain state transitions are possible in normal operation depending on the inputs, so it can be modeled with as a finite state machine: a simplified diagram can be found at: <http://en.wikipedia.org/wiki/File:Tcp_state_diagram_fixed_new.svg>

 ## Implementations

 TCP is so important and time critical that it is implemented directly in the Kernel, and not on user space applications.